mimikgit/mimik-ai-chat-example-iOS/README.md

 ![03-screenshot](./images/03-screenshot.png)

 **Wait for the language model download to complete**.
-The download may take a **significant amount of time** depending on your device and internet speed, as the file size is 1.8GB.
+The download may take a **significant amount of time** depending on your device and internet speed, as the file size in this case is 1.8GB.

 **Important:** Do not leave the app or lock your device while the download is in progress.
 If needed, you can cancel the download by tapping the `Cancel Request` button.